ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-9-2.md

-Chapter: Setting Goals for Personal Growth through Strategic Planning
+Setting Goals for Personal Growth through Strategic Planning
 =====================================================================

 In this chapter, we delve into the process of setting goals for personal growth using strategic planning principles.
 Drawing inspiration from the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," we explore how individuals can approach goal setting strategically to enhance their personal and professional lives.